Ajatt-Tools/dictpopup/README.md

  * Fast and memory efficient

 ## Dependencies
-x11, gtk3, [lmdb](https://www.symas.com/lmdb) (Arch package `lmdb`), mecab, ffplay (optional, for pronunciation)
+x11, gtk3, mecab, ffplay (optional, for pronunciation)

 ## Installation
 Download the repository with `git clone "https://github.com/GenjiFujimoto/dictpopup.git"`, change directory `cd dictpopup` and then install with `make && sudo make install`.

 After the program installation you need to create a database where the dictionary entries are read from.
-This is done via `dictpopup_create` which takes all Yomichan dictionaries in the current directory and puts them into a database.
+This is done via `dictpopup_create` which creates the database from all Yomichan dictionaries in the current directory.
 Without arguments it stores the database in the default location `~/.local/share/dictpopup` which is also the default search path.

 ## Configuration